 Don’t Spend Imaginary Money

 The biggest issue consumers run into are credit card limits.
 A $500 limit is not $500 of free money.
-Cards are good for establishing credit history, rewards earned on purchases, and savings/discounts.
-Money for those transactions should already be available to you, not a fictitious amount you hope to have come next payday.
+Cards may help establish credit history, offer rewards, or contribute to savings/discounts.
+But money for those transactions should already be available to you, not a fictitious amount you hope to have come next payday.